smaazs71/Smart-Home-Automation-Using-AI/README.md

 Home Automation system using Android App with some AI and NodeMCU (Wifi module).
 There are a bunch of home automation apps in the market.
 So it was very much difficult to find an advancement in the domain.
+We have tried to make some changes and built the whole system along with the app from scratch.

 Features of the application include :

 1)Voice access :- The program is designed to access through voice commands.
 It uses basic NLP for achieving its goal.